 - 2.1 Taking advantage of the new powers available to parish councils, granted through the Localism Act 2011, the Marden Parish Council applied to be designated as a neighbourhood planning body for the parish area, (see Figure 1).
-Neighbourhood planning status was approved by Herefordshire Council in October 2013. - 2.2 Marden is one of the largest parishes in Herefordshire which covers 1,396 hectares.
+Neighbourhood planning status was approved by Herefordshire Council in October 2013. - 2.2 Marden is one of the largest civil parishes in Herefordshire which covers 1,396 hectares.
 Marden Parish includes a number of hamlets including Burmarsh, Urdimarsh, The Vauld, Venn's Green, The Vern and Litmarsh, with further housing scattered around the parish.
 Marden village is situated about a mile east of the main A49 Hereford-Leominster road some six miles north of Hereford. - 2.3 The village of Marden is the main settlement in the Parish, and contains a range of services.
 Most of the housing is concentrated around the triangle of roads of Paradise Green and Walkers Green.

 The current local facilities within the Parish include: a Post Office and general store; hairdresser and beautician; Minimarket; a chiropodist; and two public houses. - 2.4 The population of the parish is 1,302 residents living in 560 households (2011 Census).
 The density is 0.93 persons per hectare which is high in comparison to Herefordshire generally (at 0.8 persons per hectare). - 2.5 Hereford and Leominster provide employment opportunities for residents, while others travel to Gloucester, Ledbury, Malvern, Worcester and further afield for work.
 There is a small industrial estate at Burmarsh.
 The S & A Group, a leading UK based grower, packer, importer, exporter and distributor of soft fruit and vegetables, is sited within the parish.
-There are also a number of micro-enterprises and self-employed residents located here.
-There are several small industrial units and a drinking water bottling plant. a number of guesthouses in the parish cater for visitors who wish to explore the surrounding countryside. - 2.6 The Parish includes the River Wye Special Area of Conservation (SAC), and the River Lugg Site of Special Scientific Interest (SSSI), which runs along the length of the River Lugg on the western boundary of the Parish.
-The Parish also includes some areas of ancient woodlands.
+There are also a number of micro-enterprises and self-employed residents in the parish.
+There are several small industrial units and a drinking water bottling plant. a number of guesthouses in the parish cater for visitors who wish to explore the surrounding countryside. - 2.6 The Parish includes some areas of ancient woodlands.
 Other areas of the parish are at risk of flooding as shown on the map at Appendix 1.
 There are currently 54 Listed Buildings within the Parish.
 A complete list is provided in Appendix 2. - 2.7 The origin of the Marden Parish name is buried deep in the mists of time; Marden was an "Enclosed settlement in Maund".
 A settlement has existed in this area since before A.D.782, as a camp of Caractacus and afterwards was the residence of the Mercian Kings.

 The District name may have meant, "place at the hollows" from the old English maga = stomach or else represents a Celtic name magnis = place at the rocks which is the same as the Roman name for Kenchester.
 The Doomsday Book Records show the name Maurdine, which in the 12th century became Magewurdin.
 At some time, the Parish was a part of a Royal Manor and was ceded to Queen Katherine of Aragon by King Henry VIII.